siddhi-io/katacoda-scenarios/siddhi-deployment/stateful-deployment/step3.md

 ### Validate the deployment

-Validate the deployment by running the following.
+Validate the deployment by running the following command.

 `kubectl get deploy`{{execute}}